 If you’ve ever applied for credit, you’ve probably heard about hard inquiries.
 What exactly is a hard credit inquiry, and how is it different from a soft credit inquiry?
-More important, what do these two actions mean for your credit score?
+More importantly, what do these two types of inquiries mean for your credit score?

 We’ll cover all the important info here, starting with a quick review of how the credit application process works.

 How your credit history, credit report, and credit scores fit together

 Any time you apply for credit, the lender will gather information about you to decide if they want to lend you money, how much, and at what interest rate.